Smooth melted chocolate spread (Incomplete: max_output_tokens)

 Fat Bloom

-Fat bloom appears as pale streaks or a gray cast.
-It happens when cocoa butter migrates and recrystallizes at the surface.
-Poor temper is a common cause, because unstable crystals reorganize over time into more stable forms.
+Fat bloom appears as a pale gray cast or white streaks on chocolate.
+It happens when cocoa butter moves within the chocolate and recrystallizes on the surface.
+Poor temper is a major cause because unstable crystals can reorganize over time into more stable forms.

 Sugar Bloom

 Sugar bloom is different.
-It occurs when moisture dissolves surface sugar, and the water later evaporates, leaving rough sugar crystals behind.
-This feels gritty rather than greasy.
+It occurs when moisture dissolves sugar on the chocolate’s surface, and that water later evaporates, leaving rough sugar crystals behind.
+Sugar bloom often feels gritty rather than greasy.

 When Tempering Matters